 The management of capital expenditure is important on the part of the company management.
 Since improper management and execution of capital expenditure plan may lead to financial losses, liquidity crisis and put the company’s credibility at stake.
 A few things to consider for effective management of capital expenditure are:

 - Prepare a detailed capital expenditure budget.
 And that should not have any overlap and mix up with other annual budgets.

 - There should not be any confusion between capital expenditure and operating expenditure.

 - Carefully analyze and assess the costs and benefits of the various proposals available.
 And then, based on that analysis, acceptance, and implementation of a particular should proposal be taken up.

 - Ensure transparency in the authorization process.

 Capital expenditure is the long-term expenditure that a company spends on buying, improving, or expanding fixed assets.
 Its effects last for a long period.
-Since a significant amount is involved in capital expenditure it becomes very important to manage such expenses very wisely.
+Since a significant amount is present in capital expenditure, it becomes very important to manage such expenses very wisely.
 Any mismanagement can play havoc with the company’s operations.

 a.
 Routine repair and maintenance